aabduvak/CPP-Module/CPP05/README.md

 ## About ##

-This module is designed to help you understand Subtype polymorphism, abstract classes and interfaces in CPP.
+This module is designed to help you understand Try/Catch and Exceptions in CPP.

 #### Objectives
 - Unix logic